Why you should care

 The almost NFL star

 He hates to talk about it, but David probably could have played in the NFL.
-At 6-foot-4 with 4.5 speed in the 40-yard dash, he was a legitimate professional prospect in college.
+At 6-foot-4 with a 4.5-second speed in the 40-yard dash, he was a legitimate professional prospect in college.
 In fact, he was so good as a freshman at Santa Clara University that his coaches moved another promising player from wide receiver to tight end.
 That player?
 Brent Jones, future Super Bowl hero for the San Francisco 49ers.
 David broke his leg badly in college and ultimately shifted away from football.
 But if he had wanted it, well, who knows?

 The good life

 Getting to see something go from wild-ass idea to towering global icon is a rare, special opportunity.
-Few of us see those that kind of transformation up close — an Obama rise, an Oprah emergence, the revival of Apple.
+Few of us see that kind of transformation up close — an Obama rise, an Oprah emergence, the revival of Apple.
 But David has occupied a front-row seat for one of the greatest of all time.
 To my mind, that’s powerful — because participating in such an epic success from the ground up forever makes you believe that anything is possible.
 It broadens and emboldens you in dramatic and lasting ways.
 David is among the very few to have had that great opportunity.

 David Drummond is an investor, adviser and contributor to OZY.